-Results at the end of Key Stage 4 are consistently in the region of 75-80% of pupils gaining 5 grades 9-4 (A-C), with around 70% doing so in 5 grades 9-4 (A-C) including English (9-4) and Mathematics (9-4).
+Results at the end of Key Stage 4 are consistently in the region of 75 80% of pupils gaining 5 grades 9 4 (A C), with around 65% doing so in 5 grades 9 4 (A C) including English and Maths.
 Most recently, excellent progress has been made by pupils in Science, Humanities, Drama and Physical Education placing the School in or near the top 30% of all schools in all four curriculum areas.

 To continue to ensure staff are efficiently deployed and are appropriately qualified to meet the needs of the curriculum, the academy continues to regularly review the staffing structure.
 As a result virtually all classes at KS3, and all classes at KS4 continue to be taught by graduate subject specialists.
 Specialist qualified Teaching Assistants are also employed within the English, Mathematics and Science faculties.
-We allocate additional staff to targeted key curriculum areas and pupil groupings, such as providing extra staffing in English and Mathematics where all pupils in the lowest set receive in-class support.
-We also provide targeted support for students as appropriate through a range of after-school classes, homework support and an extensive clubs programme covering all curriculum areas.
-The academy continues to run a programme of Year 11 revision classes during the Easter holidays to improve pupil performance.
+We allocate additional staff to targeted key curriculum areas and pupil groupings, such as providing extra staffing in English and Mathematics where all pupils in the lowest set receive in class support.
+We also provide targeted support for students as appropriate through a range of after school classes, homework support and an extensive clubs programme covering all curriculum areas.
+In Year 7 we identify each year a small group of students who are behind their expected levels in literacy and/or numeracy and provide tailored, small group sessions for them regularly in lieu of studying a foreign language.
+The academy continues to run a programme of Year 11 revision classes after school and during the Easter holidays to improve pupil performance.

-We have well-established tracking systems to record all aspects of student data, including academic progress throughout Years 7 to 11, and to ensure that interventions and support are targeted to achieve Value for Money.
-Progress is measured using a pathways system throughout Key Stage 3 whilst a fine grading system is introduced in Years 10 and 11, Key Stage 4, to ensure mentoring is offered to those pupils where maximum impact is likely.
+We have well established tracking systems to record all aspects of student data, including academic progress throughout Years 7 to 11, and to ensure that interventions and support are targeted to achieve Value for Money.
+Progress is measured using a pathways system throughout Key Stage 3 whilst a fine grading system is introduced in Key Stage 4 to ensure mentoring is offered to those pupils where maximum impact is likely.
 Progress is reported to parents on three occasions each year supported by at least two parents' consultation evenings for each year group.